Powder Coating Resins and their Properties

 Applications

-Epoxy powder coatings are therefore used today almost exclusively in the functional sector, e.g. for automotive parts, agricultural equipment, in the electrical and electronics industry and for fittings and reinforcing iron.
+Epoxy powder coatings are therefore used today almost exclusively in the functional sector, e.g. for automotive parts, in the electrical and electronics industry, corrosion protection primers and for fittings and reinforcing iron.

 Polyester Resin